The Elliott Homestead

 So it’s usually a good idea to cultivate or till the earth immediately after.
 If not, however, the root mass will provide some measure of erosion control for a time.
 This process also kills weed seeds in the thin upper layer of the soil.
 So when you do decide to plant an mini-farm in your front yard, it’ll be easier to control.

-Mulch it!
+Mulch It!

 I’m actually in the process of a major mulch project right now.
 I’m covering my entire front law in about 8 inches of mulch.
 This is my favorite.
 Mulch hides all gardening sins, provides water retention and kills grass and weeds.
 The mulch will eventually turn into a growth medium, so you can plant directly into it.